micahstubbs/VivaGraphJS-examples/webgl-renderer/05/README.md

-this iteration logs out x,y positions of nodes
+this iteration loads node positions from the json file. layout is constant, pre-computed.

 ---